FidgetCube/CTF_writeups/2022-HTBcyberApocalypseCTF/goldenPersistence(forensics)/readme.md

 ```
 $DecryptedString|iex
 ```
-iex is short for invoke-expression which essentially runs the command.
+iex is short for invoke-expression which executes the command.
 Since we dont know what is in this encrypted data, we are not going to execute it on our system.
-Therefore we can replace the *iex* with *write-host* and it will instead print the string, rather than execute it.
-Then we can analyse the commands and determine what it's doing and if it is safe to execute, or whether we need to execute it at all.
+Therefore we can replace the *iex* with *write-host* and it will instead print the command, rather than execute it.
+Then we can analyse the commands and determine what it's doing and if it is safe to execute, or whether we actually need to execute it at all.

 ```
 $DecryptedString|write-host